View this document as: a single page | multiple pages.

 Evidence Validation Methods

-Acceptable methods for validating presented evidence include:
+Acceptable methods for validating presented evidence are:

 Attribute Validation